-Cramped driver's area: "The front bucket seats are especially narrow, which compromises comfort," Hanley said, and Meier agreed.
-"Thanks to intrusion from the left, the driver footwell was uncomfortably narrow and, at 6-foot-2, my left foot was almost under the brake," he said.
+Cramped driver’s area: “The front bucket seating is especially narrow, which compromises comfort,” Hanley said, and Meier agreed.
+“Thanks to intrusion from the left, the driver footwell was uncomfortably narrow and, at 6-foot-2, my left foot was almost under the brake,” he said.

 Not a blast to drive: “It feels cumbersome and trucklike compared to most of these,” Robinson said.
 “The transmission was very busy hunting gears in highway cruising,” Meier said.